shortstheory/APStreamline/2DO.md

 * Put V4L2 info fields into RTSPAdaptiveStreaming

 NOTES:
+x264enc gives huge buffers but they can't be used for any estimates

 c920: resolutions can't be switched no matter what i do, using a capsfilter element doesn't work at all and defaults to a 1080p stream, so idk!?!

 it's safe to unlink the pads on the cb of a blocking probe